hecht-a/dropzone/README.md

 Event fired when the mouse is hovering the dropzone.

 #### leave
-Event fired when the mouse stop hovering the dropozone.
+Event fired when the mouse leave the dropzone area.

 #### addFile
 Event fired when a file is uploaded to the dropzone.